DarrenBaldwin07/clerk-rs/README.md

 # An unofficial clerk.dev SDK for rust
 > Note: This SDK is updated frequently to keep up with any changes to the actual Clerk API.
-However, if you  This SDK is by no means affiliated with Clerk.dev.
+If you see anything that needs updated or is not inline with the offical Clerk api, open an issue!

 A unofficial clerk.dev SDK.
 For more detailed documentation, please reference the clerk docs: https://clerk.com/docs/reference/backend-api